frootlab/deet/docs/install.rst

 Installation
 ============

-*Pandora* requires Python 3.7 or later.
+*Deet* requires Python 3.7 or later.
 If you do not already have a Python environment configured on your computer, please see the instructions for installing the full `scientific Python stack`_.